Golf Tutorials

 2. The team selects the best tee shot.

-3. Here's where it changes: From that point, every player plays their own ball for the rest of an the hole.
+3. Here's where it changes: From that point, every player plays their own ball for the rest of the hole.

-This format is great because it speeds up play by ensuring everyone is starting from a good position off the tee, but it allows for the satisfaction of playing your own ball and shot into a the green.
+This format is great because it speeds up play by ensuring everyone is starting from a good position off the tee, but it allows for the satisfaction of playing your own ball and shot into the green.

 What to Expect on the Day of an Outing